MithrilJS/mithril.js/docs/request.md

 Let's assume making a request to the server URL `/api/items` returns an array of objects in JSON format.

 When `m.route` is called at the bottom, the `Todos` component is initialized. `oninit` is called, which calls `m.request`.
 This retrieves an array of objects from the server asynchronously.
-"Asynchronously" means that Javascript continues running other code while it waits for the response from server.
+"Asynchronously" means that JavaScript continues running other code while it waits for the response from server.
 In this case, it means `fetch` returns, and the component is rendered using the original empty array as `Data.todos.list`.
 Once the request to the server completes, the array of objects `items` is assigned to `Data.todos.list` and the component is rendered again, yielding a list of `<div>`s containing the titles of each todo.

 ---